Diversity, Equity & Wellbeing

 Athalie Williams Chief Human Resources Officer

-Our overall UK gender pay gap figures have decreased this year to 6.1% median and 3.7% mean, versus 6.7% and 5% in 2021.
-While both the median and mean figures still sit significantly below the telecommunications industry, we are not complacent and we are doing more to attract, recruit and retain women in order to achieve balanced gender representation at all levels across the business.
+While both the median and mean figures continue to sit below the telecommunications industry averages, we are not complacent and we are doing more to attract, recruit and retain women in order to achieve balanced gender representation at all levels across the business.

-Although UK organisations are not legally required to publish their ethnicity pay gap, as part of our overall commitment to I&D, we have published our third Ethnicity pay gap (EPG) figures.
+Although UK organisations are not legally required to publish their ethnicity pay gap, as part of our overall commitment to I&D, we have published our fourth Ethnicity pay gap (EPG) figures.

 Like last year, we have examined our UK EPG data in more granular detail.
 This is because we recognise that a binary ethnicity pay gap can mask the disparate issues that people from different ethnic groups face at work and in wider society.
 Examining the data at a more granular level provides a more nuanced picture: